 It was a simple and a rather easy gourd to do and when I finished my website in 2002 it was one of my first pieces of art that I put on the site.
 Al was still working for the VA and he let some of his friends in Washington DC know of the site and within a matter of days I received a message from someone wanting to buy that gourd.
 Still in my recuperative period it was a real boost to my self-esteem and it inspired me to go on and do a few more gourds.

-Some words of caution when burning on gourds: Be sure to wear a mask and perhaps use an air purifier when burning on gourds; if you are going to use any color on your gourd do it AFTER you do all of the wood burning.
+Some words of caution when burning on gourds: Be sure to wear a good quality mask/respirator and perhaps use an air purifier when burning on gourds; if you are going to use any color on your gourd do it AFTER you do all of the wood burning.
 It is not safe to burn over paints, stains, dyes or varnish (any kind of finish for that matter).
 Paints and finishes have chemicals in them and burning over them can cause health problems.
 So do all your burning first and then you can color to your hearts content.